Default ASP.NET Core Web API Files and Folders

 WeatherForecast.cs class file:

-The WeatherForecast.cs is a model class that defines the structure of the data returned by the WeatherForecastController.
-Models represent the shape of our data and are essential for data binding and validation.
-By default, the WeatherForecast model is created with the following structure:
+In ASP.NET Core Web API, the WeatherForecast.cs file is a simple model class that defines the structure of the data returned by the WeatherForecastController.
+In software design, models represent the shape of the data your application works with.
+They are crucial for data binding (mapping HTTP request data to C# objects) and for validation (ensuring data meets specific rules before processing).

 namespace MyFirstWebAPIProject